aodriscoll/allan-cs305/README.md

 ### What did you do very well when you found your client’s software security vulnerabilities?
 Why is it important to code securely?
 What value does software security add to a company’s overall wellbeing?

+Researching the vulnerability list produced by the OWASP dependency checker was a time consuming process.
+However I feel that I did a good job in analyzing each issue and coming up with a mitigation plan to reduce the overall risk to the application.
+Writing secure code is not always front and center in a developers mind when they are building new features.
+However, it's important because it shows that you care about the product and the end users.
+It's also much easier to build security in from beginning than it is to refactor the code after it's already written.
+Writing secure code reduces risk to the business and allows them to focus on what they do best, running their application.

 ### What part of the vulnerability assessment was challenging or helpful to you?

+The most challenging part of the process was trying to understand how certain vulnerabilites could impact the application.
+In many cases the vulnerabilites are in open-source or third party libraries that you are not familiar with.
+You really just have to either upgrade the library to a newer version or try to make an educated guess on the potential impact.
+In many cases I found that it's easier to just avoid the problem by upgrading the vulnerable libraries instead of trying to resolve the problem in some other way.
+This might not always be possible, but is preferable in many cases.

 ### How did you increase layers of security?
 In the future, what would you use to assess vulnerabilities and decide which mitigation techniques to use?